VirtualPlanetaryLaboratory/vplanet/tests/README.rst

 on all the subdirectories listed here and compares the results to the expected behavior.
 This quality control ensures that as changes are made to the code base, the outcomes of the simulations match expectations.
-Each check here corresponds to a figure in the [examples](../examples) directory or the following public
+Each check here corresponds to a figure in the `examples <../examples>_ directory or the following public
 repositories:

 `ProximaHistory <https://github.com/VirtualPlanetaryLaboratory/ProximaHistory>`_